GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-25 07:12:11 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-25 08:21:33 IST

 Current Weather in Coimbatore:
-Temperature: 22.85 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist